spruceid/spruceid.dev/docs/credible/authn.md

 stable user identifier between sessions on the basis that a valid VC-holding wallet will consistently prove the same private key for the life of the wallet/identifier combination.
-Please note that in the current release, **no verification based on the *content* of the presented credential is yet supported**.
+Please note that in the current release, **no validation or verification of the presented *credentials* within the presentation is yet supported**.

-See also the code snippets provided in the CHAPI example for how Credible can authenticate to another service.
+See also the code snippets provided in the [CHAPI example](/docs/didkit-examples/svelte-chapi/) for how Credible can authenticate to another service.

-## Upcoming features
+## Extensibility

-Future versions will be able to apply *business logic* to specify a subject DID, or a subject DID type (by method), or a date range of issuance, or an issuer, etc etc. Without such specification against which to validate a authenticating presentation, Credible's authentication should be considered "for testing purposes only" and **not** used to authenticate users to real-world systems.
+We tried hard to make Credible easy to extend, while also staying within our narrow scope.
+It is up to developers to add their use case's *business logic* for constraints like validation of a subject DID, or a subject DID type (by method), or a date range of issuance, or an issuer, etc etc. Without such specification against which to validate a authenticating presentation, Credible's authentication should be considered "for testing purposes only" and **not** used to authenticate users to real-world systems.

 Spruce is watching closely as the standards around OIDC evolve, as well as the DIDComm protocol incubated across the DIF and Aries communities.
-We have every intention of supporting both these authentication mechanisms as they mature.
+Both of these are promising to deliver much in the way of recyclable and adaptable patterns for slotting SSI wallets into real-world value flows and ecosystems.